mccurdyc/www/content/books/rebel-talent.md

 Roles often come with prescribed rules and/or expectations.
 Abiding by the rules helps guide "good" work, but stunts or even prevents exceptional work.

 I grew up and currently live in what is know as "Tool City", because tool manufacturing shops are ubiquitous.
 I worked at two of the shops; for a semester in high school and then a few years later for a semester in college.
 These experiences made a lasting impact on me.
 Mainly, I saw personally and still hear about how explicit rules like, "clock in at this time", "don't bring your phone", etc. distract from doing exceptional work.
-Folks in these tool shops often "just putting in the time" and resent their superiors.
+Folks in these tool shops often "just put in the time" and resent their superiors.
 Workers in these situations actively disengage from their work.
 Gino talks about how "disengagement costs the American economy up to $550 billion in lost productivity [p.
 166]."

 > Rules and norms in organizations and, more broadly, in society instill order and predictability [p.
 13].